jimwhite/acl2-jupyter/README.md

 # ACL2-Jupyter Docker Image

-Use *Applicative Common Lisp : A Computational Logic (ACL2)* in Jupyter notebooks running in a container with just a command or two.
+Use *A Computational Logic for Applicative Common Lisp (ACL2)* in Jupyter notebooks running in a container with just a command or two.

 ## Availability